edge-servers/immunity-ipam/README.rst

 *************

 * provide basic features of IP Address management as a reusable django app
-* integrate this module in the rest of the OpenWISP ecosystem
+* integrate this module in the rest of the Immunity ecosystem
-* allow standalone usage (without the rest of OpenWISP)
+* allow standalone usage (without the rest of Immunity)
 * provide ways to extended the core features in order to create derivatives

 Dependencies